Item Categories

 Counted

-• New Items Detected
+New Items Detected

-Exclude from Order Suggestions
+Exclude From Order Suggestions

-When marked 'Yes,' all the Items in the Item Category will be excluded from the 'Suggest QTY' Calculation when creating a Purchase Order.
-The Order QTY for these Items will need to be entered manually
+When marked 'Yes,' all the items in the item category will be excluded from the Suggest QTY calculation when creating a purchase order.
+The Order QTY for these Items will need to be entered manually.

 Save

-Click to save the Item Category.
-Users can click the Save dropdown to access the 'Save & Create Another' option.
-When clicked, 'Save & Create Another' will save the current form and promptly open a new Item Category form for more efficient Item Category creation
+The Save dropdown has the Save & Create Another option.
+When clicked, this will save the current item category and promptly open a new item category form for more efficient item category creation.

 Item Category Examples and Naming Recommendations